Traditional Subplans and Degrees Offered

 - A maximum of 3 credit hours of independent study can be used toward the 30 credit hour requirement.

-- The remaining 15 credit hours can be ECEN courses or technical courses in science, mathematics or engineering or courses from Engineering Management (EMEN), Atlas (ATLS), Interdisciplinary Telecommunications (TLEN) and Cybersecurity (CYBR).
-All of these should be at the 5000-level or above.
-(ESE permits maximally 9 such credit hours).
+- The remaining 15 credit hours can be ECEN courses or technical courses in science, mathematics or engineering or courses from Engineering Management (EMEN), Atlas (ATLS), Cybersecurity (CYBR).
+All of these should be at the 5000-level or above (ESE permits maximally 9 such credit hours).

 - Generally, a ‘technical’ courses is one with technical undergraduate or graduate pre-reqs, and is not policy focused, but is math/engineering problem-solving focused.
 If you are unsure if your course meets degree requirements, contact your advisor.

-- One three-credit ECEN Professional Internship Course can count toward your degree.
+- Three-credits total of ECEN Professional Internship Course can count toward your degree.

 - A maximum of nine semester hours of acceptable, non-degreed coursework with a grade of “B” or higher may be transferred from another accredited institution.
 Work completed at CU as a special student or at another CU campus falls under the nine-hour rule.

 - Only the credit hours will transfer — the course grade will not count toward your GPA.